Compare Strings in Golang: 8 Methods and When to Use Them

 You can combine the equality operators with the len() function for even better performance.
 In this case, you check if the strings are the same size first, and then you run the equality operators on the string's contents.

 If you want to use the equality operators in case-insensitive comparisons, you can use the strings.ToLower() function to convert all characters to lowercase and then check if two strings are equal.
-You don’t need to do it, though.
-The EqualFold() function is a better option for case-insensitive comparisons.
+You don't need to do it, though.
+The EqualFold() function is a better option for such comparisons.

 package main